flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 ``initialize`` runs first,
 then ``mul_add``,
 and lastly ``finalize``.
-It also defines a topology slot to hold the field data:
+It also defines a topology pointer to hold the field data:

 .. literalinclude:: ../../../../tutorial/standalone/flaxpy/flaxpy.cc
    :language: cpp